dariusf/ppx_debug/docs/docs.md

 **Unbound module during compilation of the debug executable, with puzzling line number**

 Our heuristics are probably not good enough to figure out how to access a type from outside a library in your case.
-Improvements are being worked on, but for now, to see the types involved, check the generated code using `dune describe pp <file>`, or "Show Preprocessed Document" in VSCode.
+Improvements are being worked on, but for now, to see the types involved, check the generated code using `dune describe pp <file>`, or "Show Preprocessed Document" in VS Code.
 It may be possible to move modules around so the heuristics kick in.
 If all else fails, manually specify how to access the type from outside the library using `mappings`.
 Contacting us about your problem would also help us improve the heuristics.

 **Stack overflow when interpreting large (200 MB) executions**